genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

     )
 }
 ```

-User JamieDoe has the correct entry in the ENTITY_VISIBILITY auth cache map for Counterparty with ID = 1, but their RIGHT_CODE is SUPPORT, therefore is not authorised to enter a trade as the event handler requires the RIGHT_CODE to be TRADER.
+User JamieDoe has the correct entry in the ENTITY_VISIBILITY auth cache map for Counterparty with ID = 1.
+But their RIGHT_CODE is SUPPORT, and so they are not authorised to enter a trade -  because the event handler requires the RIGHT_CODE to be TRADER.